 Write fill in the blank sentences on the board.

-Students could generate an informal survey questionnaire (list of questions) to ask their parents or guardians what they think of the presidential campaigns and what issues are most important to them.
+Students could generate an informal survey questionnaire (list of questions) to ask their parents or guardians what they think of the presidential or local campaigns and what issues are most important to them.
 Student could compare information collected.

 - Did your students work well together?